zebpaynikunj/ios_appverify_sdk/README.md

 ` You will also need to register a a Custom URL type for your app in the plist file.
 Include the CFBundleURLTypes key in your app’s Info.plist file and register the CFBundleURLSchemes to match what was registered with TeleSign  `

+## SDK 1.2.2 Changes
+- Updated framework to support the latest Swift 3.2.3
+- Updated the framework to enable Bitcode

 ## SDK 1.2.1 Changes
 - Updated framework to support the latest Swift 3.2.2
 - Bug fixes